Top Jimmy & The Rhythm Pigs: Dissolution

 The residency at the Cathay ended when proprietor Michael Brennan shut down the club in 1985.
 Top Jimmy & The Rhythm Pigs remained visible for a time at another L.A. club, Raji's.
 They also continued to play dates at other spots in the area, such as the Palomino Club, as seen in the fall of 1987.

 By that time, Steve Berlin was long gone.
-Gil T. had joined Dave Alvin's band in 1986.
+Gil T. had joined Dave Alvin's Guilty Men in 1986.
 The "increasingly erratic" Carlos Guitarlos left for the Bay Area in 1988.

 The band never went beyond local-hero status for several reasons: internal volatility, absence of discipline, no new material, and substance abuse.

 Album: Pigus Drunkus Maximus

 This, the band's first and only record, was recorded in 1981 but released in 1987 — after the group had begun to crumble.
 It got its belated issue on Down There Records, a label run by another L.A. musician, Steve Wynn.
 The album also bore the logo of Restless Records, then a division of Enigma Records.
 In its original incarnation, it was available on vinyl and cassette but not on CD.

 D.J.
 Bonebrake of X and Tony Morales contributed drum parts, so Joey Morales played harmonica.
 Gene Taylor added piano.
 Steve Berlin was producer.
 Colorful liner notes came from Chris Morris.

 The back cover said, "The album you hold in your hands contains songs either written by or associated with Merle Haggard, Otis Rush, Johnny Paycheck, Bob Dylan, The Coasters, Jimi Hendrix and Howlin' Wolf."
 Of the 11 tracks, the only three originals were contributed by Carlos Guitarlos: "Dance with Your Baby", "Hole in My Pocket", and the instrumental "Backroom Blues".

 In its writeup, Trouser Press cited the LP's "enthusiastic sweaty abandon."

-In November 2025, it was announced that Pigus Drunkus Maximus would at long last be reissued.
-For the first time ever, it will be available on CD, as well as pig pink colored vinyl, in a gatefold sleeve featuring a 16-page booklet of archival photos by photographer Gary Leonard, along with new liner notes by Chris Morris.
+In November 2025, it was announced that Pigus Drunkus Maximus would at long last be reissued (on East of Lincoln Productions/Blind Owl Records #EOL-CD1 [UPC: 085218116927]).
+For the first time ever, it will be available on CD, as well as "pig pink" colored vinyl, in a gatefold sleeve featuring a 16-page booklet of archival photos by photographer Gary Leonard, along with new liner notes by Chris Morris.

 Subsequent recordings by Top Jimmy

-Long Distance Call by a group billed as "The Top Jimmy Lineup" came out in 1994.
+Long Distance Call by a group billed as 'The Top Jimmy Lineup' came out in 1994 on a small independent label called Little Village.
 It was produced by John Doe.
 The bass player was John Bazz of The Blasters.

-The Good Times Are Killing Me came out in 1997 on a small independent label called T.O.N.
+The Good Times Are Killing Me came out in 1996 on another small label called T.O.N.
 Records.
-It was credited just to Top Jimmy.
+It was credited just to just 'Top Jimmy'.
 John Bazz and Evan Johns were among the musicians credited.

 Jimmy contributed vocals to "Mr. Satellite Man" on Phil Alvin's 1994 solo album County Fair 2000.
-He also performed T-Bone Walker's "Mean Old World" on the compilation album L.A.
+He also performed T-Bone Walker's "Mean Old World" on the 1990 Hightone compilation album L.A.
 Ya Ya.